pvpkiran/data-extraction/README.md

   **Usage Instructions**

-  If you are running this project from and IDE, then it would be enough to run the main class _DataExtractionApplication.java_
+  If you are running this project from any IDE, then it would be enough to run the main class _DataExtractionApplication.java_

   If you want to run it from console or command line.
            1.  compile the code from project's root folder using ``mvn clean package``